The Royal Society of Medicine

 The Urology Section of the RSM

-Freyer was right; the RSM urology section became the focus of British urological practice.
-As well as the annual president’s address there was a meeting of short papers on the medical and surgical aspects of urological disease, a clinico-pathological meeting and one meeting a year to be held outside of London.
+Freyer was correct: the RSM urology section became the focus of British urological practice.
+As well as the annual President’s address, there was a meeting of short papers on the medical and surgical aspects of urological disease, a clinico-pathological meeting and one meeting a year to be held outside of London.

-The early presidents of the section included physicians (Sir Thomas Horder in 1921 and Sir Walter Langdon-Brown in 1923) with an interest in urological conditions and pathologists (Cuthbert Dukes in 1956 and Roger Pugh in 1976) as well as urologists.
-Presidents came from hospitals outside London including Scotland (Sir Henry Wade in 1937) and Wales (T.E.
-Hammond in 1940).
-It was perhaps for this reason that no national British urology society was formed until 1945, as although heavily London influenced, the RSM urology section fulfilled that purpose very well.
+The early presidents of the section included physicians with an interest in urological conditions (Sir Thomas Horder in 1921 & Sir Walter Langdon-Brown in 1923) and pathologists (Cuthbert Dukes in 1956 & Roger Pugh in 1976) as well as urologists.
+Presidents came from hospitals outside London including Scotland (Sir Henry Wade in 1937) and Wales (TE Hammond in 1940).
+It was perhaps for this reason that no national British urology society was formed until 1945 because, although heavily London influenced, the RSM Urology Section fulfilled its purpose very well.

-The Urology Section of the RSM continues to provide high quality education for urologists today and works closely with BAUS to do so.
+The Urology Section continues to provide high quality education for urologists today and works closely with BAUS to do so.

 ← Back to Clubs, Societies and Associates Room